CrypticMonkey3/NU-Game-Jam/README.md

 - White Cat: More balls!

 ## To do
-1. Ball collisions with screen
+1. Stop flickering
+2. Ball can move in any trajectory, rather than one at 45deg
+3. Add prompt to top left saying how to exit game (Press ESC)
-2. Bat and Ball collisions
+4. Bat and Ball collisions
-3. Scoring system
+5. Scoring system
-4. Power-ups!
+6. Power-ups!